httpJunkie/ottoman-six-to-seven/readme.md

 ## Test Case 01

-CB 6.6 with Scope and Collection provided
+CB 6.6 (Legacy) with Scope and Collection provided as model options

 ### Options